jeffrummel/mbeu/src/site/index.md

 }
 ```

-The above puts us in an excellent position to add in a new collection of self-contained content blocks that are used to kick the users deeper into the site.
+The above puts us in an excellent position to add a new collection of self-contained content blocks that are used to push the users deeper into the site.

 ```
 .coll {